Fantom-foundation/MultiSigWallet/README.md

 1. Change `contracts/deploy/MultiSig.json` with the addresses of the owners, the quroum reqired for transactions to be executed, and the inactivity time in seconds.
 86400 seconds = 1 day.

-2. Sign up for an API key with http://infura.io/
+2. If you don't have a local ethereum node running, sign up for an API key with http://infura.io/

 3. Deposit at least 0.1 ETH into a new Ethereum address, which will be used to create the contract.
 This address doesn't have to be an owner.